How important is B2B customer recruiting?

 Finally, once you’ve selected your B2B customer recruiting targets, it’s time to execute!
 Let’s look at nine best practices.

 For B2B customer recruiting, we can often get all the needs we need for Discovery Interviews with 8-12 respondents.
 However, this assumes that they have been chosen correctly!
 In 1936, The Literary Digest incorrectly predicted that Alfred Landon would defeat Franklin D. Roosevelt as president of the US.
 It made this error even with sample size of 2.4 million!
-Therefore, large numbers cannot overcome a poorly chosen sample.
+Therefore, large numbers (no matter how large) cannot overcome a poorly chosen sample.

 Especially during Discovery Interviews, consider adding a customer’s customer or a channel partner to the list of respondents.
 This ensures that a need is not missed beyond the knowledge of our immediate customer.